Snafu/dsm7-dvb-drivers/README.md

 Some specs:

-- Model: Synology DS720+
+- Model: Synology DS1821+
 - Arch: x86_64
-- Core Name: Gemini Lake
+- Core Name: v1000
-- OS: DSM 7.2.1-69057 Update 3
+- OS: DSM 7.2.1-69057 Update 5
 - Linux Kernel 4.4.302+
-- The USB-DVB device I'm using is a [**Hauppauge WinTV-dualHD**](https://www.hauppauge.com/pages/products/data_dualhd.html), currently available on Amazon for about €70.
+- The PCI-DVB device I'm using is a DigitalDevices Cine C2 PCIe card
   - This device is reported to be supported inside the Linux Kernel from 4.17, but the Synology Kernel is 4.4.302+.
 So, we'll have to compile the kernel modules ourselves.

 This guide will use the `media_build` repo from [**Linuxtv**](https://git.linuxtv.org/media_build.git) to compile the kernel modules.
 This repo backports patches to use more recent devices in legacy kernels.
 This repo is EOL, but it should work for a myriad of devices, and there are no other alternatives to my knowledge.